attila-lendvai/maru/README.md

 for the language it is written in.

 * `emit.l` contains a compiler from s-expressions to [IA-32](https://en.wikipedia.org/wiki/IA-32) (x86)
-machine code or [LLVM](https://llvm.org/) IR, written in the s-expression language.
+machine code and [LLVM](https://llvm.org/) IR, written in the s-expression language.
 This compiler can be thought of as a semantics-preserving "level shift" from s-expressions to IA-32 machine code, letting the metacircular evaluator in `eval.l` escape from "infinite metacircular regression" to a language grounded in hardware.
-A possible metaphor of this is a "host universe" that, when compiling the abstract to the concrete, provides you with a set of axiomatic foundations you can build upon.
-Other possible such "host universes" are e.g. C99 or LLVM.
+A possible metaphor of this is a "target universe" that, when compiling the abstract to the concrete, provides you with a set of axiomatic foundations to build upon.

 * `boot.l` contains some basic data structures, algorithms, and paradigms that are needed by `emit.l`, written in the s-expression language.